-As a young girl, you could NOT take me into a bookstore and think that I would leave empty handed.
+As a young girl, you could NOT take me into a bookstore and think that I would leave empty-handed.
 Color me surprised when it wasn’t the same for my children.
 Especially my oldest daughter.
-She started out as my reluctant reader, and we spent many days during our early homeschooling years struggling to get her to “like” reading, and read at her level.
+She started out as my reluctant reader, and we spent many days during our early homeschooling years struggling to get her to “like” reading and read at her level.
 I was doing it all wrong.
 Coming to terms with that completely changed the way that we tackle learning in our house.

-We now visit bookstores, or the library, and they only rule is, they can have what THEY can carry because trying to carry books for three children is getting a bit heavy.
+We now visit bookstores or the library, and they only rule is, they can have what THEY can carry because trying to carry books for three children is getting a bit heavy.
 We don’t buy books often, because of space and finances, but I do love seeing their library request list grow and for them to check off and for them to finish a chapter book they didn’t believe they could finish before.
 The fact that they understand what they’re reading is a huge plus as well.
-I can ask them questions, and we can discuss main ideas, and themes now too.
+I can ask them questions, and we can discuss the main ideas, and themes now too.
 Not super deep, but they get the gist.

 Try Reading Eggs for free!

 Because you’re a reader, here’s a chance to try a 4 week trial of Reading Eggs for free!
 Just head to Reading Eggs to sign up and test it out for a month, and decide whether you want to continue the program.
-I’m sure you’ll find great benefits like we did!
+I’m sure you’ll find great benefits as we did!